mpco/AlfredWorkflow-Recent-Documents/README.md

 ## Usage

+You can press `Enter` to open the file in result, or press `⌘CMD-Enter` to reveal it in Finder.

 ### Tap `rr` to list files opened recently by the foremost app.

 For example:

 - Recent folders will be listed when Finder is foremost.